-Technical Standards are non-academic requirements essential for meeting the academic requirements of the programs in the health informatics and information management (HIIM) program.
-The candidate for the health informatics and information management must possess abilities and skills that allow for observation, intellectual and conceptual reasoning, motor coordination, and communication.
+Technical standards are non-academic requirements essential for meeting the academic requirements of the programs in the Health Informatics and Information Management (HIIM) program.
+Candidates must possess abilities and skills that allow for observation, intellectual and conceptual reasoning, motor coordination, and communication.
 The use of a trained intermediary is not acceptable.
 The following technical skills are required of a successful HIIM student:

 The candidate must be able to acquire knowledge by direct observation of demonstrations and by experiences within the health care and instructional setting.

 The candidate must be able to measure, calculate, analyze, reason, integrate and synthesize information to solve problems.